On the Potential of Microtubules for Scalable Quantum Computation: Towards Experimental Verification

 One of the first tests of the QED-cavity model of MT, proposed in \cite{mn1} could be the search for the well-established Rabi-splitting phenomenon~\cite{rabi}, which is characteristic of electromagnetic cavities~\cite{haroche}.
 According to this effect, upon the action of an external ({\it e.g.} laser) field, of frequency $\Omega$ on {\it near-resonant} cavities, containing (quantum) atoms of characteristic frequency $\omega_0$, in interaction with the coherent photon modes inside the cavity of frequency $\omega = \omega_0 - \Delta$, with $\Delta/\omega_0 \ll 1$, the absorption spectrum of the atoms will peak at two frequencies:

 where $\lambda$ is the so-called Rabi coupling, pertaining to the atom-photon interactions, viewing the atoms as spin-1/2 two-state quantum systems, and $\rm N$ is the number of atoms inside the cavity.

-Representing each tubulin in a MT as a two-state ($\alpha$, $\beta$ conformations) "atom" in a cavity near the dimer walls, induced by the strong dipole-dipole interactions between the dimers and the ordered-water molecules, we covered in detail in \cite{mn1} showing that a Rabi-like phenomenon similar to that in \eqref{rabi} could be used to characterize these entities at ambient temperatures, during the short decoherence time \eqref{owdecoh}, which is itself linked to the magnitude of the Rabi coupling between the tubulin dimers and the coherent modes of the water-dipole quanta~\cite{giudice} which play the role of "photons" in this formulation ~\cite{mn1}.
+Representing each tubulin in a MT as a two-state ($\alpha$, $\beta$ conformations) ``atom" in a cavity near the dimer walls, induced by the strong dipole-dipole interactions between the dimers and the ordered-water molecules, we covered in detail in \cite{mn1} showing that a Rabi-like phenomenon similar to that in \eqref{rabi} could be used to characterize these entities at ambient temperatures, during the short decoherence time \eqref{owdecoh}, which is itself linked to the magnitude of the Rabi coupling between the tubulin dimers and the coherent modes of the water-dipole quanta~\cite{giudice} which play the role of "photons" in this formulation ~\cite{mn1}.

 Estimating the parameters that enter the computation of the decoherence time in the cavity model of MT is challenging as it depends on a detailed description of the ordered-water molecules.
 In \cite{mn1} it is argued that the corresponding Rabi coupling $\lambda$ is provided by the expression